lowlevel-1989/dbar4gun/README.md

 For additional Wiimotes, connect them directly via Bluetooth since DolphinBar becomes slow if more than one Wiimote is connected.

+***for more precision, place the sensor bar over the screen***

 ## Feature support

 - Bluetooth
 - Only DolphinBar in mode 4
-- N Mayflash Dolphinbar  (recommended at the moment)
+- N Mayflash Dolphinbar
 - 4 wiimote x Dolphinbar (slow with a single bar)
 - wiimote with individual buttons
 - multiplayer
 - nunchuck
-- calibration
+- calibration two point
-- systemd
+- calibration three point
 - Standard configuration for Wii sensor
 - dbar4gun supports maximum resolution and sensitivity without causing cursor jumps
 - wiimote led -> index mouse (bin number)
 - auto key
+- systemd
 - Smoothed cursor
 - works on linux
 - works on retropie